-l-r Chery and Juila from British Thyroid Foundation, Professor Chatterjee from British Thyroid Association, Tracey from ITT and Norfolk Support Group, Judith from The Thyroid Trust and Thyroid Cancer Alliance, Tara from ITT and Norfolk Support Group, Lorraine from The Thyroid Trust, Amanda from TPA, Lyn from Thyroid UK and Kath from Midlands Thyroid Support Group
+l-r Chery and Juila from British Thyroid Foundation, Professor Chatterjee from British Thyroid Association, Tracey from ITT and Norfolk Support Group, Jim from Midlands Thyroid Support Group, Judith from The Thyroid Trust and Thyroid Cancer Alliance, Tara from ITT and Norfolk Support Group, Lorraine from The Thyroid Trust, Amanda from TPA, Lyn from Thyroid UK and Kath from Midlands Thyroid Support Group

 Exciting news about a new innovative partnership we are helping develop that we believe may be game changing for thyroid patients in the UK.